Best eBook publishing platforms 2024

 The optional KDP Select programme offers higher royalties and promotional tools.
 However, you have to make your title exclusive to Amazon (meaning you won't be able to sell your book anywhere else in digital form).

-KDP also offers a couple of bits of free software if you want to publish illustrated books.
+KDP also offers free software if you want to publish illustrated books.
 You can use Kindle Kids' Book Creator for picture books and Kindle Comic Creator for graphic novels and your hand-drawn masterpieces.

 -